PankajGoGuardian/edulastic-poc-clone/.github/PULL_REQUEST_TEMPLATE.md

 ---

-**Any additional steps apart from code change ?** (Provide any db patch or any other steps needed along with code change)
+** What are the additional steps needed for this change to take effect ?** (Provide any db patch or any other steps needed along with code change)

 <!-- Answer below. `>` represents a block quote below -->